Zoé (band): 2004–2007: The Room, Rocanlover and Memo Rex Commander

 Zoé left Sony in early 2004.
-The band kept working and touring during the whole year without a label behind them and started to gain a big following with the self-promoted singles "Love" and "Veneno".
+The band kept working and touring during the year without a label behind them and started to gain a larger following with the self-promoted singles "Love" and "Veneno".
 In early 2005, the band started working on new songs for their next album.
-By mid-2005, the band had recorded the song "Dead" with their own resources.
+In 2005, the band had recorded the song "Dead" with their own resources.
 Also at this time, Cabrera left the band and Rodrigo Guardiola joined.
-Some major labels in Mexico were very interested in signing the band, but Zoé, tired of their bad past experiences, surprised everyone and signed an independent deal with Noiselab, a fast-growing independent label from Mexico.
+Some major labels in Mexico were interested in signing the band, but Zoé, tired of their bad past experiences, signed an independent deal with Noiselab, a fast-growing independent label from Mexico.
 New songs to complete the EP, named The Room, were written.
-The EP became an instant hit, going Gold after selling more than 50,000 units.
+The EP sold over 50,000 copies and made it on to the Mexican sales chart.
 Some new songs were recorded in English, and some producers, like Alan McGee, expressed interest in taking them to the UK and Europe.
 The release of the EP was followed by two sold-out shows at the Metropolitan Theater in Mexico City and a national tour.

-The first six months of 2006 were quite active for Zoé.
-They kept playing strategic shows like the Vive Latino Festival and devoted themselves to the production of their third studio album.
-In January, the band went to Manzanillo to start preproduction with the British producer Phil Vinall.
-In February, there were shows and more preproduction in Mexico City, and March was used for basic tracking at Sonic Ranch Studios in Tornillo, Texas.
-In April, post-production and more shows; the songs were mixed in May.
-The album was finished by early June.

-Memo Rex Commander y el Corazón Atómico de la Vía Láctea (Memo Rex Commander and the Atomic Heart of the Milky Way) was released on 12 July 2006, going straight in to the Mexican charts at number one.
+In 2006, Zoé played Vive Latino Festival and began production on their third studio album.
+In January, the band went to Manzanillo to start work with Phil Vinall.
+The band worked on basic tracking at Sonic Ranch Studios in Tornillo, Texas in March with mixing taking place in May and finishing in June.
+Memo Rex Commander y el Corazón Atómico de la Vía Láctea (Memo Rex Commander and the Atomic Heart of the Milky Way) was released on 12 July 2006, debuting on Mexican charts at number one.
 The first single from the album, "Vía Láctea", had some rotation in local music channels like MTV Latin America and Telehit.
-The album achieved gold record status after more than 40,000 units sold in the four weeks after its release and it received very good reviews from the specialized press.
+The album achieved gold status after more than 40,000 units sold in the four weeks after its release and it received positive reviews from the specialized press.

 On 1 September 2006, Zoé performed in Mexico's National Auditorium, a sold-out show in one of the most important stages for music in Mexico.
 Later, at the Palacio de los Deportes, they performed with Nick McCarthy, the guitarist (and sometimes vocalist) from the Scottish band Franz Ferdinand.
 In November 2006, they toured with Gustavo Cerati and Los Tres in Mexico and the United States.
-On 28 November 2007, they recorded their first live CD/DVD, in the Palacio de los Deportes ("Sports Palace").
-The CD version is available with the title of 281107.
+On 28 November 2007, they recorded their first live CD/DVD, in the Palacio de los Deportes ("Sports Palace"), released as 281107.